About the campaign

 Suffolk Wildlife Trust has the chance to buy and restore 384 acres of land for wildlife in the Broads National Park.
 The land links up three nature reserves that are home to some of the UK’s rarest wildlife.

 With £1 million to raise this is the biggest nature reserve purchase we’ve ever undertaken.
-Each square metre of nature reserve costs £2 – and every pound raised will be tripled by other funding.
+Each square metre of nature reserve costs £2 – and every pound raised will be tripled by other funding, most importantly our approach to the Heritage Lottery Fund.

 Follow our progress: